HumanCompatibleAI/ranking-challenge/sample_data/README.md

         so our sample data may update over time to incorporate additional fields

-        - **Reddit:** Missing posts

-        - **Facebook:** Missing comment threads and care reacts.
+        - **Facebook:** Missing care reacts.
-        Additionally posts are not easily linked to their comments

         - **Twitter:** Missing threads and views.
 Currently includes quotes as a substitute.
 However, all of these appear blank.
+We have subsequently simulated threads with random assignment.

 1. Our data is also from various times, but should be fairly general thematically i.e Not leaning towards particular demographics